Each blogger needs to resemble an expert online and it’s so natural to do when you know how.

 “Don’t be a writer; be writing.” by William Faulkner

-1. Pick up topics and title
+1. Pick up topics and title For your blog post.

 The title is the most important part of any piece of writing – whether it is an article, newsletter, sales copy, blog entry, web page, and email or business report.
 Without a good title there is a pretty good chance, rest will not be read.